gowda-m/linux-topic/security/nginx-firewall-port-block.md

-# Nginx service is running successfully, but website is not accessible from browser.
+# If nginx service is running successfully, but website is not accessible from browser.
 (Firewall Port Blocked)

 ```
 http://server-ip:8080